 Sachsenhausen Concentration Camp

-Sachsenhausen is a death camp near Berlin and considered one of the most important in Nazi Germany.
+Sachsenhausen is a death camp near Berlin and is considered one of the most important from Nazi Germany.
 It is a must-see visit if you’re in Berlin for a few days.

 The Sachsenhausen Concentration Camp was designed by the SS architects and founded in 1936 by prisoners from the Emsland camps.
-It was conceived as a model extermination camp, where the ideas of the National Socialism were to be projected and the SS could subject their power on the convicts.
+It was conceived as a model extermination camp, where the ideas of National Socialism were to be projected and the SS could subject their power to the convicts.

 Between 1936 and 1945 over 200,000 prisoners were locked away in the camp.
 The first people sent to the Death Camp were political opponents of the Nazi regime.
 However, in the following years, the Nazis put away anyone they believed to be racially or biologically inferior.